-I'm working with probability intensively for the past few months, I think it's time to say something about the famous Bertrand's paradox.
+I've been working with probability intensively for the past few months, and I want to say something about the famous Bertrand's paradox.

 In modern mathematics, there are essentially two ways of building everything from the ground up: one is set theory (e.g., ZF-set theory), and another is type theory (e.g., HoTT).
-But these two are just subfields of Mathematical logic: people have a clear idea that given ,1 either
+But these two are just subfields of Mathematical logic, and people have a clear idea that given ,1 either

 is true, and one of them must be true, but not both.